shervinea/cheatsheet-translation/pt/cheatsheet-deep-learning.md

 **11. Learning rate ― The learning rate, often noted α or sometimes η, indicates at which pace the weights get updated.
 This can be fixed or adaptively changed.
 The current most popular method is called Adam, which is a method that adapts the learning rate.**

-&#10230; Taxa de apredizado - A taxa de aprendizado, frequentemente notada por α ou às vezes η, indica a que ritmo os pesos são atualizados.
+&#10230; Taxa de apredizado - A taxa de aprendizado, frequentemente indicada por α ou às vezes η, indica a que ritmo os pesos são atualizados.
 Isso pode ser fixado ou alterado de modo adaptativo.
 O método atual mais popular é chamado Adam, o qual é um método que adapta a taxa de apredizado.

 <br>